aldrinjenson/blog/content/projects/whatsapp-msg-without-save.md

 ## Conclusion and afterthoughts

-Most of my projects so far which a lot of people have felt really awesome are those which are really simple to implement.
+Most of my projects so far which a lot of people have felt really useful are those which were really simple to implement.
 Within just 2 months of building this app, I felt myself using this way more than I initially anticipated.
-An app like this is really useful if you're organizing an event and you'd want to just start a conversation with a participant but you know for sure that you won't be contacting him again after the event.
+An app like this is really useful if you're organizing an event and you'd want to just start a conversation with a participant but you know for sure that you won't be contacting them again after this one time event.

 Also really useful if you started talking to someone at a conference and you want to send them a link about your project.

+I've also used the app when I've gone to churches or festivals and have someone send a copy of the notice or brochure but usually folks only know to send via Whatsapp and hence need to save contact number.

 I found this really useful and when I showed it to a few friends, even they could instantly relate with the problem.
+I realized that opening up the app and entering a number is waay faster than opening browser, typing wa.me/+91 and then entering the 10 digit phone number.
+It won't seem obvious until you actually try it out yourself!

-Hey, maybe you can try out and see if it's useful to you as well✨.
+Hey, maybe you can try it out now and see if it's useful to you as well✨.

-Get the APK file from [here](https://github.com/aldrinjenson/send-whatsapp-msg-without-save)
+Get the code and APK file from [here](https://github.com/aldrinjenson/send-whatsapp-msg-without-save)